ipython/ipython/docs/source/interactive/reference.rst

 at any point in your program.
 This will load IPython configuration, startup files, and everything, just as if it were a normal IPython session.
+For information on setting configuration options when running IPython from python, see :ref:`configure_start_ipython`.

 It is also possible to embed an IPython shell in a namespace in your Python code.
 This allows you to evaluate dynamically the state of your code,